ful1e5/Bibata_Cursor/README.md

 ## Consider Sponsoring my work

-Until now my cursors projects were funded by [pling.com](https://www.pling.com) but since the [pling-factor](https://www.pling.com/terms/payout) on the website has decreased and monthly payments are <500$, It is now dependent on community funding and sponsorships.
+Until 2021 my cursors projects were well funded by [pling.com](https://www.pling.com) but since the [pling-factor](https://www.pling.com/terms/payout) on the website has decreased and monthly payments are <500$, It is now dependent on community funding and sponsorships.
 If you want to help me to maintain Bibata and my other open source projects actively, consider sponsoring my work on [GitHub Sponsor](https://github.com/sponsors/ful1e5)